The Crusader castles Crac des Chevaliers and Qal’at Salah El-Din in Syria are old and remarkably intact.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: Syrian Arab Republic
+- Country: Syrian Arab Republic

-Date of Inscription: 2006
+- Date of Inscription: 2006

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 1229: